The Cheviot, the Stag and the Black, Black Oil

 The Cheviot, the Stag and the Black, Black Oil is a play written in the 1970s by Merseyside-born playwright John McGrath.
-From April 1973, beginning at a venue in Aberdeen (Aberdeen Arts Centre), it was performed in a touring production in community centres on Scotland by 7:84 and other community theatre groups.
+From 31 March 1973, beginning at Aberdeen Arts Centre, it was performed in a touring production in community centres on Scotland by 7:84 and other community theatre groups.
 A television version directed by John Mackenzie was broadcast on 6 June 1974 by the BBC as part of the Play for Today series.

 Plot

 A musical drama, Cheviot recounts the history of economic change in the Scottish Highlands, from the Highland Clearances in the early 19th century through to the contemporary oil boom at the time of its first production.
 The 7:84 Touring Theatre Company presents its live stage play to the people of South and North Uist, Benbecula and Lewis.
-The stage play is mixed with filmed reconstructions of documented events in the Highland Clearances, darkly humorous songs and sketches and, later, interviews with those participating and affected by the North Sea Oil industry in 1974.
+The stage play is mixed with filmed reconstructions of documented events in the Highland Clearances, darkly humorous songs and sketches and, later, interviews with those participating and affected by the North Sea oil industry in 1974.

-Scotland from 270 miles above the Earth.
-Castle from helicopter.
-Land mixes with water, seabirds, fiddle music; people enter the presentation in a community hall.
-Images of giant earth-moving equipment, sheep, stag, gas flare, then the faces of the locals watching the play – some baffled, some sceptical, some participating, particularly in a song sung in Scottish Gaelic...
+In the play, Scotland is imagined from 270 miles above the Earth, a castle is seen from a helicopter, land mixes with water, seabirds, fiddle music; people enter the presentation in a community hall.
+There are images of giant earth-moving equipment, sheep, stag, a gas flare, then the faces of the locals watching the play – some are baffled, some sceptical, some participating, particularly in a song sung in Scottish Gaelic.

 Each sketch and reconstruction is supported by a continuous narration of facts and statistics, presenting an account of Scottish history from 1746 to 1974.
 Scenes describe 60 years of poverty, abuse and small scale eviction endured by the crofting tenants of the Highlands from 1746 – "Culloden and all that" – when speaking, singing or writing Scottish Gaelic and the wearing of the plaid were forcibly forbidden by the government.

 The sudden expansion of English and Scottish capital and estate enlargement – "more money to buy more land" – at the beginning of the 19th century is outlined next.
 Patrick Sellar, a factor of the Duke of Sutherland, is introduced.
 His systemised evictions of the Highlanders were the broadest and most brutal of all the Clearances, and he is evoked as representative of the issues of land ownership in the Highlands and Islands and the north of Scotland.
 With frequent shots of the audience the play gives dispassionate readings of the equally dispassionate contemporary accounts of the brutality involved in evicting Highland crofting tenants to make way for the more profitable Cheviot, and later Blackface, sheep.